nancyqn-thompsong9/notes/README.md

 # 2023-12-10
 - Today's programming wisdom is to prioritize readability and maintainability in your code.
 Writing clean, well-structured code that is easy to understand and modify will save time and headaches in the long run, especially when working on large projects with multiple developers.
 Use descriptive variable names, write comments to explain complex logic, and follow established coding conventions and best practices.
 Remember that code is read far more often than it is written, so make it easy for others (and your future self) to read and work with your code.

+# 2023-12-11
+- Today's programming wisdom is to write code that is simple, readable, and maintainable.
+It's easy to get caught up in trying to create complex and clever solutions, but often the best approach is to keep it straightforward and easy to understand.
+This will make your code easier to debug, modify, and collaborate on with others.
+Additionally, investing time in writing clear comments and documentation can save you and your team a lot of headaches down the line.
+Remember, code is read far more often than it is written, so prioritize clarity and simplicity in your programming.